AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 ## Supplies List

 * Quick video of grave.
 Stock?
+(Kyle also lives a mile away from a cemetery.)

 To Borrow: